 IS Service Requests

-Business process automation software like Integrify can be integrated with RPA software to manage workflow and simulate human-centric tasks like entering data, moving between applications, analyzing documents and more.To learn more about how Integrify can integrate with RPA, see our Robotic Process Automation overview.
+Solutions like Integrify can be integrated with RPA software to manage workflow and simulate human-centric tasks like entering data, moving between applications, analyzing documents, etc. See our Robotic Process Automation overview to learn more about how Integrify can integrate with RPA.

-RPA integration can be a powerful boost to any business process automation application suite, because it further reduces the necessary work you need to rely on your human team members for.
-This not only reduces chances of human error, it also frees up your employees and managers to do other work rather than spending time on processes.
+RPA integration can be a powerful boost to any process application suite because it further reduces the necessary work you need to rely on your human team members for.
+This not only reduces the chances of human error it also frees up your employees and managers to do other work rather than spending time on processes.

-We've produced a number of materials that show the return on investment you'll gain when switching from manual to automated workflow across the enterprise.
-We hope that you’ll be convinced not only of the need for business process automation in general, but the need to use reliable, powerful business process automation software and tools to make the process streamlined and effective.
+We've produced several materials that show the return on investment you'll gain when switching from manual to automated workflow across the enterprise.
+We hope that you’ll be convinced of the need for automation in general and the need to use reliable, powerful software and tools to make the process streamlined and effective.

 Check out our ROI Calculator and download our Workflow ROI Guide.
-If you'd like to see Integrify's automation platform in action, please request a demonstration.
-We’ll be happy to show off what Integrify’s business process automation software can do for you and your business.
+Please request a demonstration if you'd like to see Integrify's automation platform in action.
+We’ll be happy to show you what Integrify’s software can do for you and your business.

-We have a variety of resources to help you on your journey to an automated workflow.
-For further information on how you can automate your business and streamline your processes, also check out the Integrify blog, where we write about productivity, automation, and the various tips and tricks you need to combine the two.
+We have various resources to help you on your journey to an automated workflow.
+For further information on how to automate your business and streamline your processes, check out the Integrify blog, where we write about productivity, automation, and the various tips and tricks you need to combine the two.